2023 Autocross Rules and Points

 1 point– Seventh place and all other participants in class

 At the end of the year, trophies will be awarded in each class for the three highest points scores, with the exception of Novice Class where six trophies will be awarded (i.e., 1st, 2nd, and 3rd for Class C, 1st, 2nd, and 3rd for Class D, etc.).
-The trophies will be awarded at the Lone Star Chapter Meeting/Awards Event in January / February 2021.
-Trophies are reserved for competitors who have attended AT LEAST five events in the same class for the 2020 year, with the seven highest scoring events (out of the NINE scheduled events for 2020) being counted as points events.
+Trophies are reserved for competitors who have attended AT LEAST five events in the same class for the 2023 year, with the seven highest scoring events (out of the scheduled events for 2023) being counted as points events.
 If a driver changes class(es) during the season, any points accumulated in a given class will remain with that class and cannot be combined with points in any other class.
 In the event of a position points tie at the end of the year in a particular class, each driver’s best times from all events in which the tying competitors both competed will be added up and the lowest aggregate time will determine the winner of that position.

 The LSC Autocross Committee reserves the right to make modifications to the rules and regulations, car classifications, and base and modification points, as it sees appropriate to promote fair competition.